 - 1/4 cup fresh parsley leaves, for garnish (optional)

 - Easy Crusty French Bread, for dipping (optional)

 - Put diced bacon pieces in a large pot over medium heat.
 Cook until fat has rendered and bacon is crispy, about 7-10 minutes.

 - Remove cooked bacon to a paper towel-lined plate and set aside.
 Leave the bacon fat in the pot over medium heat.

-- Add chopped onion and garlic to bacon fat and stir to combine.
-Sauté, stirring occasionally, until onion is translucent and slightly browned, about 4 minutes.
+- Add chopped onion and garlic to pot and stir to combine.
+Sauté in the bacon fat, stirring occasionally, until onion is translucent and slightly browned, about 4 minutes.